 The rest of this paper is organized as follows.
-Section 1 discusses background issues.
-Section 2 provides the theoretical and empirical background and proposes the hypothesis of our research; Section 3 discusses the methodology and data used in the study; Section 4 elaborates on the empirical results, and Section 5 summarizes the main conclusions and policy implications.
+Section 2 discusses background issues.
+Section 3 provides the theoretical and empirical background and proposes the hypothesis of our research; section 4 discusses the methodology and data used in the study; section 5 elaborates on the empirical results, and section 6 summarizes the main conclusions and policy implications.

-1. Background Issues
+2. Background Issues

 In light of the post-2015 agenda, the central government and Chinese scholars agree on the importance of health in realizing sustainable development.
-In 2016, the State Council issued the "Healthy China 2030" plan outline, which pointed out that health is a priority development strategy and should be placed in a strategic position of priority development" (Central Committee of the Communist Party of China and the State Council 2016).
-Since the reform and opening, the average life expectancy of Chinese residents has increased from 67.9 years in 1981 to 76.4 years in 2019; indicators such as infant mortality, maternal mortality, and infectious disease incidence have been significantly reduced (World Health Organization 2019).
+In 2016, the State Council issued the "Healthy China 2030" plan outline, which pointed out that "health is a priority development strategy" and that "health should be placed in a strategic position of priority development" (CPC Central Committee and State Council, 2016).
+Since the reform and opening, the average life expectancy of Chinese residents has increased from 67.9 years in 1981 to 76.4 years in 2019; indicators such as infant mortality, maternal mortality, and infectious disease incidence have been significantly reduced (WHO, 2019).
 However, with the high pace of economic development and promotion of the income level, some new health problems have emerged such as smoking and alcohol abuse and chronic disease due to pressures in life, environmental pollution and so on.
-Moreover, the unbalanced economic growth and urbanization has been accompanied by long-term increases in income and wealth inequalities (Chuliang Luo, Shi Li, and Terry Sicular 2020).
-According to the Wilkinson hypothesis, the larger the income inequalities, the higher the mortality rate and the worse human health will be (Richard G. Wilkinson and Kate E. Pickett 2006).
+Moreover, the unbalanced economic growth and urbanization has been accompanied by long-term increases in income and wealth inequalities (Luo et al., 2020).
+According to the Wilkinson hypothesis, the larger the income inequalities, the higher the mortality rate and the worse human health will be (Wilkinson and Pickett, 2006).
 Moreover, to improve residents' health, the government has increasingly invested social resources in health production.
-From 2009 to 2020, China's total medical and health expenditure increased from 1,754.2 billion yuan (5.03% of GDP) to 7,230.6 billion yuan (7.1% of GDP; National Bureau of Statistics of China 2020).
+From 2009 to 2020, China's total medical and health expenditure increased from 1,754.2 billion yuan (5.03% of GDP) to 7,230.6 billion yuan (7.1% of GDP; National Bureau of Statistics of China, 2020).
 Although health investment in China has been promoted significantly in the past forty years, the difficulty and high cost of access to medical treatment are becoming more serious.
-Despite the growth in expenditures on health care services, irrationality and profligacy have led to inefficiency in China's health care system (Winnie Yip and William C. Hsiao 2008).
-With China's economic growth shifting from high-speed to medium-tohigh speed, it is unrealistic to rely solely on expanding health inputs to improve residents' health.
+Despite the growth in expenditures on health care services, irrationality and profligacy have led to inefficiency in China's health care system (Yip et al., 2008).
+With China's economic growth shifting from high-speed to medium-to-high speed, it is unrealistic to rely solely on expanding health inputs to improve residents' health.
 Thus, considering China's development status, improving the productivity of the health service system by leveraging on Information and Communication Technology (ICT) development and reducing income inequality might be more effective in realizing SDG 3 and a healthy China.
 However, the agenda does not explain whether the development of ICT will contribute to improved performance in health services.

-2. Relevant Literature and Hypothesis
+3. Relevant Literature and Hypothesis

-2.1 ICT and Health
+3.1 ICT and health